cyrus-nodejs/chatplanet/README.md

 MySQL for relational database management
 JWT for secure authentication
-React for building the frontend UI pgsql
+React for building the frontend UI
+POSTGRESQL
 Copy

 ### Customization
 - Replace `your-username` in the clone URL with your GitHub username.
-- Modify the `.env` file settings based on your local MySQL configuration.
+- Modify the `.env` file settings based on your local POSTGRESQL configuration.
 - If you have other specific dependencies or features, add them to the README.

 Feel free to modify it according to your project’s exact structure!